ibnuda/fpmortals/manuscript/complete.md

   import IO.ParApplicative
 ~~~~~~~~

-In the final section of this chapter we will see how Scalaz's `IO` is actually
-implemented.

 Pada bagian akhir bab ini, kita akan melihat bagaimana `IO` Scalaz diimplementasikan
 sebenar-benarnya.

 ## `IO`

-Scalaz's `IO` is the fastest asynchronous programming construct in the Scala
-ecosystem: up to 50 times faster than `Future`. `IO` is a free data structure
-specialised for use as a general effect monad.

 `IO` Scalaz merupakan konstruk pemrograman asinkronus yang paling cepat pada
 ekosistem Scala: hampir 50 kali lebih cepat bila dibandingkan dengan `Future`.